 Stripping the Muscle Layer and Preparing the Intestinal Sheet

-To begin, place the desired segments of intestinal tissue collected from Claudin 15 knockout mice into ice cold, bubbled Ringer’s solution [1] and cut along the mesenteric attachments to open each segment longitudinally [2].
+To begin, place the desired segments of intestinal tissue collected from Claudin 15 knockout mice into ice cold, bubbled Ringer’s solution [1] and cut along the mesenteric attachments to open each segment longitudinally trim away the fat and connective tissue.
+[2].

 WIDE: Establishing shot of talent placing the intestinal segments in Ringer’s solution.

-Talent opening the segment longitudinally.
+Talent opening the segment longitudinally. (moved to 2.2)

+2.2.1.
+Talent trimming away fat and connective tissue

-After trimming away the fat and connective tissue [1], return the segments to the ice-cold Ringer’s solution [2] and wash the pieces thoroughly [3].
+After trimming away the fat and connective tissue [1], cut along the mesenteric attachments to open each segment longitudinally [1].
+Then, return the segments to the ice-cold Ringer’s solution [2] and wash the pieces thoroughly [3].

-Talent trimming away fat and connective tissue.
+Talent trimming away fat and connective tissue. (moved to 2.1)

+2.1.2 Talent opening the segment longitudinally.

 Talent placing the segments back into the solution.